andregomars/take-home-assignment-graphql-simplyrets/README.md

 - put rest api access token and graphql client access token in .env file, but never commit into repo

 ## Performance Considerations
-- Assume the properties data is not updated quite often and it is okay to cache for 1 hour, so I will put cache control of 60 minutes for the client
+- Assume the properties data is not updated quite often and it is okay to cache for 1 hour, so I will put cache control of 60 minutes when retrieving simpleRESTS api data